How to Measure Area and Distance in Google Maps and Google Earth

 Did you know that both Google Maps and Google Earth include tools that will automatically measure both distance and area for you?
 No more guessing distances based on the map scale.
 Now you can measure precise distances of travel, exact property plot sizes, and even the land area of entire states or provinces.

-The good news is that accomplishing this isn’t complicated or time consuming.
+The good news is that accomplishing this isn’t complicated or time-consuming.
 You just need to know the process.
 Here’s how to measure distance and area using Google Maps or Google Earth.

 If you’ve used Google Maps at all, you’ve probably noticed the scale that appears in the lower right corner of the screen.

-1. Right-click on the starting point, and select Measure distance on the menu that pops up.
+First, right-click on the starting point, and select Measure distance on the menu that pops up.

-4. As you trace the path, the distance will keep accumulating under the line and at the bottom of the screen.
-Once you’re done tracing out the trail or road as best you can, you’ll have a precise measurement of the total distance.
+As you trace the path, the distance will keep updating in the popup at the bottom of the map.
+Once you’re done tracing the trail or road as best you can, you’ll have a precise measurement of the total distance.

 When finished, clear out your traced waypoints and measurements by right-clicking on the map and selecting Clear measurement from the menu.